Qarj/WebImblaze-Selenium/README.md

 There are further examples in the `examples` and `selftest\substeps` folders of this project.

-The [WebInject-Selenium Manual - MANUAL.md](MANUAL.md) has full details on the helper_ functions available.
+The [WebInject-Selenium Manual - MANUAL.md](MANUAL.md) has full details on the helper (start with underscore _) functions available.

 ### Linux